Logarithmic corrections to scaling in the four-dimensional uniform spanning tree: Introduction

 Closer to our setting, a very detailed understanding of loop-erased random walk on $\Z^d$ with $d\geq 4$ has been established in the work of Lawler \cite{Law91,Law85,LawlerSAW,Lawlerlog}, who proved in particular that loop-erased random walk on $\Z^d$ has Brownian motion as its scaling limit when $d\geq 4$ \cite{Loop}.
 Further strong results on 4d loop-erased random walk have recently been obtained in \cite{LawlerSunWu}.
 Lawler's results for four-dimensional loop-erased random walk play an important role in this paper, and are discussed in detail in \cref{subsec:LERWbackground}.
 In addition to the work on high-dimensional spanning forests \cite{1804.04120,MR3718713} mentioned above, several related works have also studied the uniform spanning trees of high-dimensional \emph{tori}.
 Peres and Revelle \cite{peres2004scaling} proved that the uniform spanning tree of the torus $\mathbb{T}^d_n:=(\Z/n\Z)^d$ converges to Aldous's continuum random tree when $d\geq 5$ and $n\to\infty$ after rescaling by a factor of order $n^{d/2}\asymp |\mathbb{T}^d_n|^{1/2}$.
 Building on this work, Schweinsberg~\cite{schweinsberg2009loop} established a similar scaling limit theorem for four-dimensional tori but where the relevant scaling factor is of order $n^2 (\log n)^{1/6} \asymp |\mathbb{T}^4_n|^{1/2} (\log |\mathbb{T}^4_n|)^{1/6}$.
 See also \cite{MR2172682} for further related results.

 While the results of Schweinsberg are closely related in spirit to those that we prove here, our results operate at a different scale to his and it does not seem that either set of results can be used to deduce the other.
 Indeed, both aforementioned convergence theorems are stated in terms of the \emph{Gromov-weak} topology, which means that the matrix of distances between $k$ uniform random points converges in distribution to the corresponding distribution in the continuum random tree for each fixed $k\geq 2$.
 In particular, Schweinsberg's result implies that the intrinsic distance between two \emph{typical} points of $\mathbb{T}^4_n$ is of order $n^2 (\log n)^{1/6}$ but does not establish a similar estimate for the \emph{diameter} of the spanning tree.
-Recently, Michaeli, Nachmias, and Shalev \cite{michaeli2020diameter} developed a finite-volume version of the methods of \cite{1804.04120} that allowed them to prove that the diameter of the uniform spanning tree of $\mathbb{T}^d_n$ is of order $|\mathbb{T}^d_n|^{1/2}$ with high probability when $d\geq 5$ and $n$ is large.
+Recently, Michaeli, Nachmias, and Shalev \cite{michaeli2020diameter} developed a finite-volume version of the methods of \cite{1804.04120} that allowed them to prove that the diameter of the uniform spanning tree of $\mathbb{T}^d_n$ is of order $|\mathbb{T}^d_n|^{1/2}$ with high probability when $d\geq 5$ and $n$ is large, and Archer, Nachmias, and Shalev \cite{archer2021ghp} subsequently sharpened this result further to show Gromov-Hausdorff-Prokhorov convergence of USTs of high-dimensional tori to the continuum random tree.
 See also \cite{alon2020diameter} for further related results.
-We believe that a synthesis of the methods of the present paper with those of \cite{michaeli2020diameter} should allow one to prove that the diameter of the uniform spanning tree of $\mathbb{T}^4_n$ is of order $n^2 (\log n)^{1/6}$ with high probability when $n$ is large, and hope to address this in future work.
-The methods of the present paper are also likely to be relevant to the problem of strengthening Schweinsberg's results from Gromov-weak to Gromov-Hausdorff or Gromov-Hausdorff-Prokhorov convergence.
+We are optimistic that a synthesis of the methods of the present paper with those of \cite{michaeli2020diameter,archer2021ghp} may allow one to prove that the diameter of the uniform spanning tree of $\mathbb{T}^4_n$ is of order $n^2 (\log n)^{1/6}$ with high probability when $n$ is large, and hopefully also to strengthen Schweinsberg's results from Gromov-weak to Gromov-Hausdorff or Gromov-Hausdorff-Prokhorov convergence.